Health Information and Tools > Patient Care Handouts > Iron Deficiency Anemia: Care Instructions

 • Iron pills may cause stomach problems.
 These include heartburn, nausea, diarrhea, constipation, and cramps.
 It can help to drink plenty of fluids and include fruits, vegetables, and fibre in your diet.

-• It's normal for iron pills to make your stool a greenish or grayish black.
+• It's normal for iron pills to make your stool a greenish or greyish black.
 But internal bleeding can also cause dark stool.
 So it's important to tell your doctor about any colour changes.

 • Call your doctor if you think you are having a problem with your iron pills.
 Even after you start to feel better, it will take several months for your body to build up its supply of iron.